qarmin/czkawka/instructions/Installation.md

 ```
 sudo snap install czkawka
 ```
-By default, Snap can only access to the files in your home directory.
-You have to allow czkawka to access to all the drives:
+By default, Snap can only access the files in your home directory.
+You have to allow czkawka access to all the drives:

 ```
 sudo snap connect czkawka:removable-media